Service Level Agreement

 Should a Penalty be Included in the Service Level Agreement?

 Absolutely!
-If the company under contract doesn’t provide the level of service they have agreed to, there should be a penalty.
-Of course, if the level of service provided continues to disappoint; your company will need a way to get out of the contract without penalties.
+If the company under contract doesn’t provide the level of service agreed upon, there should be a penalty.
+Of course, if the level of the service supplied continues to disappoint; your company will need a way to get out of the contract without penalties.
 Be sure all of these things are spelled out for the protection of your business.

 Additional items to look for in your SLA with a Network Administrator…